jalcine/website/src/_posts/2015-09-08-testing-routes-with-hapi.markdown

 [server.inject]: http://hapijs.com/api#serverinjectoptions-callback
 [mocha]: http://mochajs.org/
 [1]: https://jacky.wtf
-[^1]: I make use of ES6 keywords a lot _and_ I don't use semi-colons, we don't need them.
+[^1]: I make use of ES6 keywords a lot _and_ I don't use semicolons, we don't need them.
 [^2]: For reference, this failed with node 0.12.0 and io.js 3.0.0 as well.